YanagiOrigami/Frontier-CS/README.md

 - **Construction problems**: Build objects with specific properties
 - **Interactive problems**: Query a hidden system to deduce information

-No known optimal solutions—your score depends on how close you get.
+No known optimal solutions.
+Your score depends on how close you get.

 ## Getting Started